storacha/specs/w3-filecoin.md

 }
 ```

-Alternatively, Storefront MAY choose to queue request until linked `content` has been uploaded.
+Alternatively, the Storefront MAY choose to queue request until linked `content` has been uploaded.

-Storefront MUST issue a signed receipt for successful invocation akwnoledging request (regardless if it already has a `content` or if it chose to wait for an upload).
+Storefront MUST issue a signed receipt for a successful invocation acknowledging the request (regardless if it already has a `content` or if it chose to wait for an upload).

 #### Effects

-Issued receipt MUST have `fx.join` [effect] that links to the `filecoin/accept` task.
-Storefront MUST issue receipt for this task once content piece is aggregated and deal is published to filecoin chain.
+The issued receipt MUST have an `fx.join` [effect] that links to the `filecoin/accept` task.
+The Storefront MUST issue the receipt for this task once the content piece is aggregated and the deal is published to the filecoin chain.

-> This allows agent to get a result without having to follow the progress across invocation chain
+> This allows an agent to get a result without having to follow progress across the entire invocation chain.

-Issued receipt MUST have `fx.fork` [effect] that links to the `filecoin/submit` task.
-Storefront MUST issue receipt for this task once it processed request and queued it for aggregation or failed with an error (implying problem with piece or a content).
+The issued receipt MUST have an `fx.fork` [effect] that links to the `filecoin/submit` task.
+The Storefront MUST issue a receipt for this task once it has processed the request and queued it for aggregation, or failed with an error (implying a problem with the piece or content).

-> This allows agent to follow the progress across invocation chain.
+> This allows an agent to follow progress across the entire invocation chain.

 ```json
 {